chopeen/last-fm-not-mine-alert-func/not-my-artists/readme.md

 ## `HttpTrigger` does not return response content properly

 When running locally, message from `BadRequestObjectResult` is displayed in `curl`'s output.
-After deploying to production, only a generic "Bad Request" is returned.
-This is a known problem - https://stackoverflow.com/q/51221375/95.
+After deploying to production, only a generic BadRequest is returned.
+This is a [known problem](https://stackoverflow.com/q/51221375/95).